DataTalksClub/llm-zoomcamp/README.md

 We plan to cover the following topics:

 * Introduction to LLMs and RAG
-* Open-Source LLMs and self-hosting LLMs
+* Open-source LLMs and self-hosting LLMs
 * Vector databases
-* Orchestration
+* LLM Orchestration
 * Monitoring and Guardrails
 * Tips and Tricks